 LCOM ATK has been continually updated and modernized and offers regular releases for bug repair and feature enhancements.
 A multi-volume set of documentation is maintained.
 LCOM ATK has been enhanced to offer support for multiple CPU cores and parallel processing.
 A completely revised user interface was recently introduced which offers a modern software suite of integrated support tools, enhanced simulation control, and features for study configuration management.
 Other enhancements include the ability to explicitly track and report availability metrics such as operational and material availability, as well to track various levels of reliability and maintainability.

 LCOM ATK is applicable to all services and commands, across the enterprise, and throughout the lifecycle.
 It is also a complex modeling and simulation (M&S) tool and not suited for novices.
 Analysts with prior M&S experience can expect to become proficient within a few months with dedicated fulltime study.
 Analysts should expect to require occasional assistance and technical support.
-LCOM ATK requires a modern workstation running Microsoft Windows XP or later.
-Microsoft Excel 2007 or later is required for postprocessors.
-Multiple CPU cores while not required are recommended, since LCOM ATK supports parallel processing.
+LCOM ATK can run on any modern workstation running Microsoft Windows with Microsoft Excel.
+Java is required to run the Optimizer, a sub-module of LCOM ATK.
+While not required, multiple CPU cores are recommended, since LCOM ATK supports parallel processing.

 For more information